Women and Strength Training

 Do you want a better bum?
 Lift weights doing exercises like squats and hip thrusts.
 I've had female clients lose inches from their waist while gaining inches around their glutes, dramatically changing the shape of their body for the better.
 Muscle is denser than fat, which means if you're body fat percentage is lower, you'll look slimmer even if you weigh the same.

-Gaining muscle also increases the number of calories you burn at rest as muscle burns more calories than fat.
+Gaining muscle also increases the number of calories you burn at rest, as muscle burns more calories than fat.

 Increasing your strength isn’t something that some women value.
-However, by improving your strength you can make everyday tasks such as carrying bags and holding your kids easier.
+However, by improving your strength, you can make everyday tasks such as carrying bags and holding your kids easier.
 It can reduce aches and pains as well.

 Have you got a bad back?
 Strength training, can either greatly reduce the pain, and often completely get rid of it.